SublimeText/AdvancedNewFile/README.md

 The default directory is specified by the `default_root` setting.
 By default, it will be the top directory of the folders listed in the window.
 If this cannot be resolved, the home directory will be used.
 See [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings) (`default_root`) for more information.

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.
+Alternatively, set command logging to true by entering `sublime.log_commands(True)` in the Sublime Text console.

 ### Windows
 `ctrl+alt+n`: General keymap to create new files.